-The various fees involved with fertility treatment can be daunting - or even insurmountable - for some patients.
-Thankfully, eligible patients may receive generous fee concessions.
-Please contact us for further information.
+The various fees involved with fertility treatment can be daunting for some patients but Flinders Fertility offers generous fee concessions to oncofertility patients so please refer to our Concessional Fees page on this website or contact us for further information.

 Find Out More

-For an urgent appointment, please call 131 IVF (131 483).
-Initially, you won’t need a referral and we’ll do our best to see you on the same day.
-We will require a referral soon after.
+For an urgent appointment, please call (08) 8155 5333 and we’ll do our best to see you immediately although we will require a referral from your Oncologist soon after.